How To Withdraw A Foreign Colorado LLC Or Corporation

 Denver, CO 80290

-What happens if you don’t file a cancellation and just let your annual report filings go unfiled?
+What happens if I don’t file a withdrawal and just let the annual report filings go unfiled?

 If you do not file your Periodic Report by its due date, your foreign business will have its status changed to “Noncompliant.”
 If you have not filed your Periodic Report and paid the late filing penalty, totaling $50, in 60 days, you will have your status changed to “Delinquent.”
 Now you will need to file a Statement Curing Delinquency, and pay a $100 fee online to have your status returned to “Good Standing.”
 The delinquency status will remain indefinitely but your business name will be up for grabs 400 days from your delinquency.
 Since 2005, Colorado has allowed a business to remain classified as “Delinquent” forever if all cures and filings are ignored.